Community-Based Monitoring: Observing Alaska's Coasts and Oceans

 April 1–2, 2014

-This two-day workshop will be a gathering place and launching pad to identify and respond to common issues for CBM in Alaska.
-Participants will hear from model programs, clarify top priorities for funders and community members, develop a set of guidance documents—including Best Practices and Lessons Learned—and network with others across the state who are interested in or are actively doing this work.
+This two-day workshop was a gathering place and launching pad to identify and respond to common issues for CBM in Alaska.
+Participants heard from model programs, clarified top priorities for funders and community members, developed a set of guidance documents—including Best Practices and Lessons Learned—and networked with others across the state who are interested in or are actively doing this work.
 See links below and at left for more information.